srrfrhmnn/simple-streaming-system/README.md

 # simple-streaming-system

-A distributed streaming system built with Apache Kafka and Python
+A distributed video streaming system built with Apache Kafka and Python